callstack/react-native-fbads/README.md

 You must have Facebook developer account in order to start integrating your app with this library.
 If you don't have one sign up [here](https://developers.facebook.com/).

 Follow the instructions on [react-native-fbsdk](https://github.com/facebook/react-native-fbsdk) to integrate the **Facebook SDK** into your project.
-Note that for iOS, it's [recommended you use Cocoapods](https://developers.facebook.com/docs/ios/getting-started/advanced) rather than the manual installation.

 ## Installation